 AZURE D. OSBORNE-LEE (he/him, they/them) is an alumnus of Trans Lab, which is supported by The Public Theater and WP Theater.
 Azure’s work has been produced and/or developed by Trans Lab, Parity Productions, The Tank, The Syndicate, The Flea Theater, BAX|Brooklyn Arts Exchange, BAM, JACK, Rising Circle Theater Collective, The Fire This Time Festival, Horse Trade Theater Group, The Castillo Theatre, The New Ohio Theatre, National Black Theatre, Freedom Train Productions, Downtown Urban Arts Festival, Lambda Literary, The Helix Queer Performance Group, and regionally.
 Winner of Downtown Urban Arts Festival’s 2018 Best Play Award and the 2015 Mario Fratti-Fred Newman Political Play Contest.
 Azure is the 2018 winner of the Annual Parity Commission from Parity Productions.

-LUDOVICA VILLAR-HAUSER (she/her) Ludovica’s directorial accomplishments include the New York premiere of Otho Eskin’s Duet, the world premiere of Teresa Lotz’s She Calls Me Firefly, the Off-Broadway world premiere and West End premiere of Gregory Murphy’s The Countess (634 Off-Broadway performances), Philip Ridley’s Leaves of Glass, and Laura Pedersen’s For Heaven’s Sake!, among many other critically-acclaimed productions.
+LUDOVICA VILLAR-HAUSER (she/her) (Director, Artistic Director) Ludovica’s directorial accomplishments include the New York premiere of Otho Eskin’s Duet, the world premieres of Teresa Lotz’s She Calls Me Firefly and 2017 Commission Winner Mêlisa Annis’s Charlie’s Waiting, the Off-Broadway world premiere and West End premiere of Gregory Murphy’s The Countess (634 Off-Broadway performances), Philip Ridley’s Leaves of Glass, and Laura Pedersen’s For Heaven’s Sake!, among many other critically-acclaimed productions.
 Ludovica was the youngest woman ever to simultaneously produce and direct in London’s West End.
+In the New York theatre industry, she was also one of the few women to own and operate her own theatre for 17 years — The Greenwich Street Theatre.
 She served on the Board of the League of Professional Theatre Women from 2009-2018 and is currently the Producer of its Oral History Project at NYPL for the Performing Arts at Lincoln Center.
-She is currently directing Charlie’s Waiting by Inaugural Parity Commission Winner, Mêlisa Annis, which performs at Theaterlab March 28-April 20.